At 2,993 metres, Colle del Sommeiller is one of the very highest roads in Europe.

 Surprisingly, it’s rarely ridiculously steep.

 From Bardonecchia, the start can be tricky to find.
 See map below, or follow signs to “Rochemolles.”

 At the village of Rochemolles, the paved road ends.
 A very rough, rocky road immediately hairpins up.
 And the fun begins.
 As an added bonus, after 10 kms or so, there is a nice dam / alpine lake at 1974 metres altitude.

-The pass is named after Germain Sommellier, the chief engineer of the construction of the 13.7 km Fréjus railway tunnel under the Alps (opened in 1871) which starts exactly at the beginning of this climb.
+The pass is named after Germain Sommeiller, the Savoyarde chief engineer of the construction of the 13.7 km Fréjus railway tunnel under the Alps (opened in 1871) which starts exactly at the beginning of this climb.
 According to the sign at the summit, historically, the pass was called Col d’Ambin.

 After the lake, the road soon climbs to a little plateau and the Rifugio Scarfiotti.
 It is like an amphitheater here.
 Big mountains on three sides.
 A little like Cirque de Gavarnie, or Cirque du Fer-à-Cheval.
 Usually the road would end here, but ahead was a series of unlikely hairpins that climbed up to the next valley.
 Amazing:

 Occasionally, looking ahead, it was difficult to even guess where the road was heading.
 After these hairpins, the road winds through a deserted valley getting ever deeper into the mountains.

 Finally, a few kilometres from the top, there is another series of huge hairpins as the road gets really high.
 The surface is difficult here, but the environment is stunning.

 At the summit is Lago di Sommeiller.
 The sign (dubiously) claims it is the highest lake in the Alps.
 The water level is very low at the moment, the lake is often several times larger.